-A technical webinar will be held on October 22 at 14:00 - 15:00 (CEST).
-This webinar will focus on how to measure the alignment with the Paris Agreement of equity and corporate bonds portfolios as well as global bank loans with a scenario-based, free and open-source model (PACTA); how to get to impact and risk measurement as well as information on how to concretely participate in the internationally coordinated test round 2020.
+A technical webinar will be held on November 11 at 14:00 - 15:00 (CEST).
+This webinar will focus on how to measure the alignment with the Paris Agreement of equity and corporate bonds portfolios as well as global bank loans with a -based, free and open-source model (PACTA); how to get to impact and risk measurement as well as information on how to concretely participate in the internationally coordinated test round 2020.
 Information on how to register will be made available shortly.

 - Jakob Thomä, Managing Director at 2° Investing Initiative

 - Silvia Ruprecht, Senior climate policy advisor in the Swiss Federal Office for the Environment FOEN

 A recording of the webinar can be found at the bottom of the webpage here.